-Safe Site Check In for Employer Vaccine Mandates
+Safe Site Check In for Employer Vaccination Mandates

-Looking for a digital site management tool that meets all of your health screening needs?
+Looking for a digital QR code solution that meets all of your health screening needs?
 Safe Site Check In (SSCI) is the optimal solution for confidential workplace health and safety compliance.
-Paperless and affordable, it’s the solution to COVID-19 workplace mandates every firm needs to adapt to change as workplace requirements evolve.
+Paperless and affordable, it’s the solution to COVID-19 vaccination mandates every firm needs to adapt to change as workplace requirements evolve.
 Our back-end data repository makes it easy to validate everyone who was on your site, when they arrived, and for how long.